shayda-banihashemi/tfgha/README.md

 Now that poetry is used for python this will deploy any python project that is setup correctly with poetry.

 TODO: install the project as a module with poetry build and pip or poetry install from the dist dir whl file.
+Put the .whl in a registry,

 Also note that the delay in deployment during the time the EC2 instance is up is caused by the time it takes to clone the github repo.